simoexpo/SafeExStruct/README.md

 SimpleStruct.create(%{string: "name", num: 1.0})  # -> {:error, :invalid_args}
 ```

+The `create/2` method define two options to allow some special behaviour:

+* `ignore_unknown_fields: true | false`: allow to ignore the unknown fields when trying to create the struct.
+* `allow_string_keys: true | false`: allow to create a struct from a map with strings keys instead of atoms.

+Both these options default to `false`.

 ### Available types:

 * atom -> `:atom`
+* binary -> `:binary`
 * bitstring -> `:bitstring`
 * boolean -> `:boolean`
 * float -> `:float`